What is alpha thalassemia?

 is inherited.
 Common symptoms for each type may include:

-- Hemoglobin H disease.
+Hemoglobin H disease.
 This type causes moderate to severe symptoms.
-These include lack of energy (fatigue)
+These include fatigue and exercise intolerance.

-- Alpha thalassemia major.
-Babies with this type usually die before they are born.
+Alpha thalassemia major.
+Babies with this type often die before they are born.

 How is alpha thalassemia diagnosed?

-Alpha thalassemia is most commonly found in these parts of the world:
+Alpha thalassemia is most often found in these parts of the world:

 volume of blood.

-- Hemoglobin electrophoresis with A2 and F quantitation.
+Hemoglobin electrophoresis.
 A lab test that tells what type of hemoglobin is present.

 All of these tests can be done using a single blood sample.
 In a pregnant woman, the